MadhukarMoogala/AcadPlugin/README.md

 ![Static_Badge](https://img.shields.io/badge/NET-8.0-blue)
 ![Static Badge](https://img.shields.io/badge/build-passing-brightgreen)

-The project  demonstrates a well-structured approach to running JavaScript routines in an AutoCAD .NET plugin using the [ClearScript]([ClearScript | Add scripting to your .NET applications quickly and easily.](https://microsoft.github.io/ClearScript/)) library.
+The project  demonstrates a well-structured approach to running JavaScript routines in an AutoCAD .NET plugin using the [ClearScript | Add scripting to your .NET applications quickly and easily.](https://microsoft.github.io/ClearScript/)

 - **Exposing AutoCAD .NET Classes:** Enables access to AutoCAD functionality from JavaScript scripts.
 - **Executing JavaScript Functions:** Allows you to run JavaScript functions within your AutoCAD application.